 - 9. Jury Service: Employees may serve as jurors in accordance with State and Federal laws. - a.
-Arrangements for the necessary temporary leave shall be made in writing to the immediate supervisor. - b.
-Employees who serve as jurors during the work year shall receive full pay, provided that any/all compensation received for such service is remitted to the SPS upon receipt. - c.
-Any transportation, meal, or lodging expense reimbursement shall be retained by the employee.
-The employee will provide the SPS in writing an accounting breakdown of the daily jury/subpoena fees and the transportation, meals and lodging monies that will be reimbursed to the employee in accordance with current SPS policy. - 10.
-Mandatory Court or Subpoenaed Appearances: To the extent possible, all leaves under Article VIII.A.10 shall be scheduled outside of the school year.
+Arrangements for the necessary temporary leave shall be made in writing to the immediate supervisor.
+The employee will provide the supervisor a copy of the jury notice received, including dates of jury service, before the date jury service begins.
+Employees whose jury service is extended or changes will provide updated notices to their supervisor. - b.
+Employees who serve as jurors during the work year shall receive full pay. - c.
+Any transportation, meal, or lodging expense reimbursement shall be retained by the employee. - Mandatory Court or Subpoenaed Appearances: To the extent possible, all leaves under Article VIII A. shall be scheduled outside of the school year.
 Upon request to the principal/supervisor, leave may be granted for an employee to appear pursuant to a lawful subpoena or summons or as a party plaintiff or defendant, according to the following: - a.
 When the employee's appearance is essential to, or on behalf of, SPS interests, leave shall be with full pay.
-To the extent possible, all leaves under Section VIII.A.10 shall be scheduled outside of the work year. - b.
-For appearances in which the employee's appearance is adversarial to SPS interests, leave shall be without pay.

-- c.
-For appearances unrelated to SPS interests but in which the employee is a party, leave shall be with full pay, provided that the employee shall pay to the SPS the full cost of his/her substitute. - d.
+To the extent possible, all leaves under Article VIII Section A.10 shall be scheduled outside of the work year. - b.
+For appearances in which the employee's appearance is adversarial to SPS interests, leave shall be without pay. - c.
+For appearances unrelated to SPS interests but in which the employee is a party, the employee may use personal leave or pay to the SPS the full cost of their substitute. - d.
 For appearances unrelated to the SPS and in which the employee is a disinterested witness or participant, leave shall be with full pay, provided that any witness fees paid to the employee shall be returned to the SPS. - 11.
+Adoption Leave:

 Adoption Leave shall be granted with pay on a temporary basis upon application to Human Resources to either or both parents in order to complete the adoption process, providing the leave does not exceed an aggregate of ten (10) days in any given year.
-The temporary leave may be used for court and legal procedures, home study and evaluation, and required home visitation by the adoption agency. - 12.
-Salary deductions for absences for all other causes not covered by the above conditions or in cases when the compensation benefits have been exhausted shall be at the daily rate of the employee's salary.
+The temporary leave may be used for court and legal procedures, home study and evaluation, and required home visitation by the adoption agency.

+12. Salary deductions for absences for all other causes not covered by the above conditions or in cases when the compensation benefits have been exhausted shall be at the daily rate of the employee's salary.

-SECTION B: Long-Term Uncompensated Leaves
+SECTION B: Long-Term Paid and Uncompensated Leaves